What is Visa Merchant Purchase Inquiry (VMPI)?

 Stay Up-to-Date on Visa Programs

 The VMPI process will likely undergo various updates as the industry transitions to the new dispute resolution style.
-It is important that everyone involved—issuers, acquirers, processors, and merchants—be on the lookout for policy updates and make necessary changes promptly.
+If you’d like to stay current on policy changes and developments, sign up for our newsletter.